grknc/machinelearning101/README.md

 Data preprocessing is required tasks for cleaning the data and making it suitable for a machine learning model which also increases the accuracy and efficiency of a machine learning model.

 - Getting the dataset
-    - To create a machine learning model, the first thing we required is a dataset as a machine learning model completely works on data.
-The collected data for a particular problem in a proper format is known as the dataset.

 - Importing libraries

-In order to perform data preprocessing using Python, we need to import some predefined Python libraries.
-These libraries are used to perform some specific jobs.
-    - Numpy

 - Importing datasets
 - Finding Missing Data
 - Encoding Categorical Data